 Several years ago an academic study used Athens taxis to examine scams and frauds.
 What Drives Taxi Drivers?
 A Field Experiment on Fraud in a Market for Credence Goods, published in the Oxford Academic Review of Economic Studies, found that travelers who looked affluent were at more of a risk of being overcharged and otherwise scammed.
 Dress casually for your arrival to minimize your risk.

 Most taxi scams and frauds are perpetrated on arriving passengers from airports, cruise terminals and ferry ports.
 Maybe drivers assume that once you get acclimated you're more savvy about getting around.
 For whatever reason, you are at the biggest risk when traveling from Athens airport.

 Athens Airport Express buses run 24 hours a day.
 The X95 bus travels to Syntagma Square in about 70 minutes and the X96 takes 90 minutes to reach the cruise and ferry port of Piraeus.
-Bus fare for either is €6.
+Adult Bus fare for either is €6.
 Half price tickets are available for students with university ID, Seniors over 65 with proof of age and people from 6 to 18 years.
 Children under six years old travel free.